c3-time-domain/SeeChange/docs/setup.md

 The comment will go in the filename, so it should really be short.
 Look out for any warnings, and review the created migration file before applying it (with `alembic upgrade head`).

-Note that in the devshell and test docker environments above, database migrations are automatically run when you create the environment with `docker compose up -d`, so there is no need for an initial `alembic upgrade head`.
+Note that in the devshell and test docker environments above, database migrations are automatically run when you create the environment with `docker compose up -d ...`, so there is no need for an initial `alembic upgrade head`.
 However, if you then create additional migrations, and you haven't since run `docker compose down -v` (the `-v` being the thing that deletes the database), then you will need to run `alembic upgrade head` to apply those migrations to the running database inside your docker environment.

 ### Installing SeeChange on a local machine (not dockerized)